choelzl/keepass-fidelity/README.md

 ## ⚙️ Permissions

-- `CAMERA`: necessary for the scanning of barcodes
+- `CAMERA`: necessary for importing barcodes from camera
+- `READ_MEDIA_VISUAL_USER_SELECTED`: necessary for the importing barcode from images

 ## 📝 Contribute